Talking about Mental Health During the Coronavirus Outbreak

 With everything going on right now it's more important than ever that we stay connected and carry on talking about mental health.

 It's now more than nine months since we went into lockdown and, although some restrictions have been eased, many people still feel a high level of anxiety.
 Things are changing all the time right now, and it's okay to feel worried or anxious about everything that's going on.

 Remember, it's still okay not to be okay and to ask for help if you're struggling.

 If you’re finding yourself struggling with feelings of anxiety or panic right now, that is normal, this is an unprecedented time, and it's okay to talk about it.
 The more we talk about it, the less alone we'll feel.
 Looking after our mental health is just as important as our physical health.
 NHS Inform has some good information on what you need to do to keep yourself well.

 We’ve also brought together some helpful guidance from our friends and partners on how to look after your mental health and those of the people around you.
-It is designed for people who are feeling anxious or worried about Coronavirus, or have been asked to stay at home or self isolate.
+It is designed for people who are feeling anxious or worried about Coronavirus, or are struggling with their mental health.